Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/c_cft_introduction_vms/_index.md

 ---
 title: "Before you start"
 linkTitle: "Install "
 weight: 170
----If you are installing {{< TransferCFT/axwayvariablesComponentLongName  >}} as part of an {{< TransferCFT/axwayvariablesCompanyName  >}} {{< TransferCFT/axwayvariablesSolutionShortName  >}} solution, you may want to check the installation order and prerequisites.
+--- If you are installing {{< TransferCFT/axwayvariablesComponentLongName  >}} as part of an {{< TransferCFT/axwayvariablesCompanyName  >}} {{< TransferCFT/axwayvariablesSolutionShortName  >}} solution, you may want to check the installation order and prerequisites.
 For more information, please refer to the {{< TransferCFT/suitevariablesCentralGovernanceName  >}} documentation.

 Before you start the installation, you should: